Frequently Asked Questions

 If I am staying overnight, do I need to bring my own tent and sleeping mat?

-No. Your tent will be pitched ready and waiting for you when you arrive at basecamp and you will collect your sleeping mat when you check in to tent concierge.
-But you will need to bring your own sleeping bag!
+No. Your tent will be pitched ready and waiting for you when you arrive at basecamp and you will collect your sleeping mat when you check in to tent allocation.
+You will need to bring your own sleeping bag.

 Will there be medical support on the route?
 Do I need to bring a first aid kit?